Wizcorp/WebViewForUnity3D/Readme.md

 # How to use

-1. Copy Plugins folder to your project
+1. Copy plugins folder to your project
 2. Launch app and test

-## Entry point
+# Miscellaneous thing

-1. Assets/TestWebView.cs
+When you close the webview, application will send you a callback with string parameter.
-2. Assets/Plugins/Android or Assets/Plugins/iOS
+So, you could use it or ignore it.